AFKScape/afkscape.github.io/README.md

 ## WHAT ARE THE KEY FEATURES OF AFKS?;

+    Scaleable Runescape©!

-    Clone any of your Runescape© clients and keep it always-on-top while working with other windows.
+    Keep it always-on-top while working with other windows.

-    “Click forwarding”: allows interaction with the Runescape© client and replicate dragging.
+    Interaction with the Runescape© client and replicate dragging.

     Times clicks with colour notification to prevent lobbying.

-    Select a subregion of the cloned window (Not limited to Runescape).
+    Select a subregion of the cloned window.

     Auto-resizing (fit the original window, half, quarter and fullscreen mode).